nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 One interesting way to look at the data is to show what the running probabilities would be using data from the modern era versus the past.
-Note, this probability calculator doesn't account for team or players strength or home court advantage -- its' based solely on win / loss data from the specified time ranges.
+Note, this probability calculator doesn't account for team or player strength or home court advantage -- it's based solely on win/loss data from the specified time ranges.

 .. raw:: html